mapbender/mapbender-documentation/en/book/concepts.rst

 ===========

 The application is a single Mapbender3 configuration which is usually used as an interactive web map.
-It's what was called an GUI in Mapbender 2.
-But please forget that term instantly - it's called an Application now.
+It's what was called a GUI in Mapbender 2.

 Every application consists of several components: